PSEB Launches Project For Analytical, Marketing Studies For Burgeoning IT Industry - UrduPoint

 PSEB Launches Project For Analytical, Marketing Studies For Burgeoning IT Industry

-The studies would cover IT industry subsegments such as mobile software, fintech, leasing solutions, financial analytics, data warehousing, emerging technologies (AI, IoT, blockchain, machine learning), cloud technologies, information security, e-commerce, web technologies, chip design/coding, industrial automation, big data, data analytics, BPO and many others, said a news release.
+The studies would cover IT industry subsegments such as mobile software, fintech, leasing solutions, financial analytics, data warehousing, emerging technologies (AI, IoT, blockchain, machine learning), cloud technologies, information security, e-commerce, web technologies, chip design/coding, industrial automation, big data, data analytics, BPO and many others.

 The studies are among the first of its kind on Pakistan's IT Industry and would cover a broad spectrum of metrics such as the capability, structure, segment, and size of each IT industry subsector.